 - PR1 GOI – Schist Traditions Route where we came upon the schist villages of Aigra Nova, Aigra Velha, Comareira and Pena plus the magnificent rock Penedos de Góis

 Due to Covid-19 we unfortunately had to leave before scheduled, without completing PR2 AGN – The Peoples of Ribeiras de Piodam.
 That was really a shame, because we had looked forward to this hike that traverse the enigmatic, terraced countryside and would take us past Piódão and Foz d’Égua.
+For other walks in Portugal, we highly recommend the guidebooks from Cicerone, like Walking in Portugal.

-SERRA DO AÇOR:
+SERRA DO AÇOR REGION

 This protected landscape consists of historic and schist villages, medium height mountains and rivers of all sizes.
 Here are those schist villages we found the most beautiful: